ashley-m0/OOP-Practice-Problems-1/README.md

-#About
+# About:

 This is a large compilation of various Java coding practice problems from the Object-Oriented Programming course at UCF (COP 3330).

 Each exercise is organized by exercise number (exXX) in a separate folder in src/main/java.

 To run each exercise use the App.java file in each folder.

-#Contents
+# Contents:

 Exercise 1 - Saying Hello